Cabraham1/WeLead-conference/README.md

 In order to run this project you need:

- - a Laptop
+ - A laptop
  - git
  - code editor (e.g Vscode)

 To get a local copy up and running follow these simple example steps.